Moot Court and Trial Advocacy Programs

 The Transactional Negotiation Team began in the 2009-2010 academic year and offers students a “moot court-like” experience in a transactional setting.
 Team members are given a complex business problem and, after research and analysis, develop a strategy for representing their client in the matter.
 They draft a term sheet or an agreement presenting their client’s proposal for completing the transaction, then review and respond to drafts prepared by the students representing the other side of the prospective deal.

-The Loyola moot offers practitioners the benefit of this expertise and these relationships.
-Since the fall of 2014 alone, Loyola hosted moots for cases later argued in the U.S. Supreme Court, the Ninth Circuit, the California Supreme Court, and the California Courts of Appeal, involving a wide range of issues.
+Loyola has hosted moots for cases later argued in the U.S. Supreme Court, the Ninth Circuit, the California Supreme Court, and the California Courts of Appeal, among others, involving a wide range of issues.
 Feedback from practitioners who have availed themselves of the opportunity to moot their cases has been extraordinarily positive.